 Heroin is a derivative of opium, which comes from the poppy plant grown in Asia.

 When you take heroin, it is converted to morphine in your body.
 Then, it attaches to the opioid receptors in the brain.
 These neurons are specialized for endogenous neurotransmitters that are involved in the subjective experience of pain and stress.

 Heroin is primarily taken via injection, although the drug can also be smoked or snorted.
-Injecting the drug results in a very fast transition from the bloodstream, across the blood-brain barrier, into the brain.
+Injecting the drug results in a very fast transition from the bloodstream, cross the blood-brain barrier, into the brain.
 The effects occur very rapidly.
 Smoking or snorting the drug also results in a rapid administration to the brain.

 When you use heroin, you will experience the following:

 There are major complications associated with heroin abuse.
 The severity of these issues can vary greatly from person to person, depending on the degree of abuse and personal factors.

 There are many consequences that heroin addiction has on relationships.
 These consequences stem from the individual’s dependence on heroin.
 Addiction becomes a priority in their life, and their partner suffers from it as well.
 Below are some of the many ways that heroin addiction impacts relationships

 The drug-dependent individual feels the need to lie about their addiction to their partner.
 They may even be in denial themselves, so they try and cover up their use.
 They may lie about:

 The loved one, whether a family member or spouse, may begin to develop trust issues as a result of a perceived lack of respect, honesty, and loyalty.
 Trust is the foundation of any relationship.
 Lack of trust can result in relationship-damaging issues like jealousy, anger, fear, and resentment.